Blog · Review Essay · Last reviewed June 25, 2026

 The strongest parts of the book show how smart-city systems make some urban realities visible while pushing others out of frame.
 A 311 app can make reported potholes and complaints easier to track, but the map of complaints may also reflect who has time, language access, trust, digital access, and confidence that the city will listen.
 The data is not simply the city speaking.
 It is the city filtered through participation, power, and interface design.

 That distinction is essential for any AI-era public system.
 A dashboard can make city government feel empirically grounded.
-It can also create a second city: a model city composed of reports, categories, coordinates, risk scores, service tickets, and predicted needs.
+It can also create a second city: a model city composed of reports, categories, coordinates, risk scores, service tickets, camera events, inferred patterns, and predicted needs.
 Administrators then face the temptation to govern the model because the model is clearer than the place.

 Green's value is that he does not romanticize ignorance.
 Cities do need records, measurements, maps, budgets, and data systems.
 But measurements have to remain accountable to the lived city.
 A public interface should help residents contest and improve the system, not merely convert them into signals that administrators and contractors can process.